 Q.I have had a large rosemary plant in the garden for about 3 years.
 At the moment (February) there are no little spiky leaves i.e.rosemary, the plant looks dead.

-Will the rosemary leaves appear in the spring?
+Will the rosemary leaves appear in the spring or has my rosemary plant died?

-A.As an evergreen plant, rosemary shouldn’t lose all its leaves under normal conditions so you are right to be concerned about it.
+A.As an evergreen plant, rosemary shouldn’t lose all its leaves under normal conditions so you are right to be concerned about whether the plant has died.
 It’s difficult to give an accurate diagnosis without seeing the plant but we’ll try to help you assess the situation, and suggest how to avoid a similar problem happening in the future.

 However, rosemary is a hardy plant and may well revive as the weather improves.
 We wouldn’t give up hope for it yet!
 Keep an eye on it and look out for tiny signs of life.
 Remove obviously dead stems.